remix-run/examples/_official-jokes/README.md

 Tutorial here: https://rmx.as/jokes

-This example demonstrates some of the basic features of Remix, including:
+This example demonstrates some basic features of Remix, including:

 - Generating a new Remix project
 - Conventional files